mikkopaderes/ember-firebase-service/README.md

 ## Usage

-You can now inject the `firebase` service and use it as you would use Firebase normally.
+Inject the `firebase` service and use it as you would use Firebase normally.

 ```javascript
 import { inject } from '@ember/service';